ibmcnxdev/FBConnectionsCustomization/FBReadme.md

 # FBConnectionsCustomization
 IBM Connections Customizer content

-Customization repository for our Connections pages here at the Athabasca University, Faculty of Business.
+Customization repository for our Connections pages at the Athabasca University, Faculty of Business.

 Gunnar Schwede